rokath/trice/doc/ReadMe.md

 - You can deliver your device with encrypted trices.
 This way nobody is able to read the trices despite the service guy.
 - Implementd is XTEA but this is easy exchangeable.
 - The 8 byte blocks can get enrypted by enabling `#define ENRYPT...` inside *config.h*.
 You need to add `-key test` as **log** switch and you're done.
 - Any password is usable instead of `test`.
-Simply add once the `-show` switch and copy the displayed  into the *config.h* file.
+Simply add once the `-show` switch and copy the displayed passphrase into the *config.h* file.

 ## Build `trice` from Go sources